 9. Go through the kissing gate and turn right onto the uphill path (known as Fosse Way or the Roman Road).
 Cross the road and continue straight ahead on the path.
 At the fork, turn left onto the road.
 At the bend in the road, continue straight ahead onto the dirt track.

 10. Take the second signposted footpath on your right (look out for it!).
 Cross the wooden plank over the stream and over the stile.
 Continue straight ahead between the horse paddocks and cross over the stile and then the wooden plank.
 Veer right and follow the dirt road.

 11. When the road bends left, leave the road and follow the fence on your left, continuing round the paddock.
 At the brick wall, turn right and follow the man-made path through woodland.
 Go through the gate, turn right and go round the barn to the car park and the road.

-12. Follow the road.
-Before the road forks, turn right and go through the gate into the field, following the footpath sign.
+12. Follow the road, and at the footpath sign, turn right and go through the gate into the field.
 Continue straight ahead keeping the fence to your left.
 Go through the gate and continue straight ahead.

 13. Go through the gate and turn left keeping the field boundary to your left and walking round the field to the stile (look out for it, it’s hidden in the hedge!).
 Cross over the stile, the road and the next stile into the following field.

 14. Cross the field diagonally to the far corner.
 Cross over the stone stile and continue straight ahead onto the country road.
 Follow the road, veering right twice and then uphill onto Noble Street and High Street.

 Find the walk itinerary pdf file: Sherston to Easton Grey walk by adragonsescape.com

 Download the walk GPX file: Sherston to Easton Grey walk on my.viewranger.com

 Sherston to Easton Grey walk details